 The durable chrome-plated brass 58 mm portafilter is the same size and style as commercial machines you find in your local cafes and coffee houses.
 If you want to sit and enjoy your morning cup in a matter of seconds, the dual heating elements ensure your brew is ready in about five minutes, and steam after 30 seconds.
 This is made easier by the control panel, split up into three switches for power, brewing, and steaming.
 Each switch has its own indicator light to tell you when the machine is ready to brew or steam.

-What could be better: The manual is poorly illustrated and does not provide key explanations, but once you get the hang of things, the machine is easy to operate.
+What are the flaws?
+The manual is poorly illustrated and does not provide key explanations, but once you get the hang of things, the machine is easy to operate.

 The Breville Barista Touch features a quality built-in grinder, an adjustable auto-froth setting for milk, and a touchscreen that offers step-by-step tutorials.
 This makes it an ideal machine for beginners.
 The intuitive touch screen display simplifies making your favorite coffee in three simple steps grind, brew, and milk.
 If you want a machine that will allow you to dive right in and make yourself a drink without feeling overwhelmed, this is definitely an awesome choice.
 The Barista Touch is powerful, will pull you some really balanced shots, and froths milk with ease.

 The more experienced coffee lovers can have more or less control over each step in their drink-making process thanks to the advanced controls and manual mode operation.
 What’s more, you can create and save up to eight personalized coffee settings for different family members.
 Besides, the jet heating system is such a time saver.
 It achieves the optimum extraction temperature in an average of three seconds, and you can get ready to make your best coffee without much waiting.
 With the Digital Temperature Control, the water is precisely at the right temperature, ensuring optimal espresso extraction with great taste and aroma.